simonmysun/ell/README.md

 # ell

-A CLI interface for LLMs.
+A CLI interface for LLMs written in Bash.

 ## Features
 [video]